How to Master Push-Ups at Every Fitness Level

 Muscles Worked During Push-Ups

-The push-up recruits a greater number of muscles as a system β€” primary movers, secondary contributors, and stabilizers β€” than any other single upper-body bodyweight exercise.
+The push-up recruits several muscle groups as a system β€” primary movers, secondary contributors, and stabilizers β€” rather than training the chest and arms in isolation.

 Pectoralis major: primary horizontal pushing muscle.
 The pectoralis major, particularly its sternal (lower) and clavicular (upper) fibers, is the primary mover in the horizontal pushing plane.
 During the push-up’s descent, the pectorals undergo an eccentric stretch as the chest approaches the floor; during the press, they contract concentrically to extend the shoulder and push the body away.
-Hand width directly modulates pectoral emphasis: wider grip increases the pectoral moment arm and reduces triceps contribution.
-Westcott (2012, PMID 22777332) documents that compound upper-body pressing movements produce significant pectoral hypertrophy alongside improvements in functional pushing strength.
+A slightly wider setup may feel more chest-biased for some trainees, but it should never come at the expense of shoulder control.
+Westcott (2012, PMID 22777332) documents that upper-body resistance training can improve strength, lean mass, and functional capacity.

 Triceps brachii: elbow extension motor.
 The triceps brachii β€” all three heads β€” extend the elbow joint during the pressing phase.
-Triceps contribution is maximized in narrower-grip variations (diamond push-up) and minimized in very wide-grip versions.
-In a standard-grip push-up, the triceps and pectorals contribute roughly equally to the movement.
-The full elbow extension at the top of each repetition ensures the triceps complete their full functional range.
+Narrower-grip variations, such as the diamond push-up, often make the elbow-extension demand feel more prominent.
+Keep the wrists and elbows comfortable, and use full but controlled elbow extension at the top of each repetition.

 Anterior deltoid: secondary shoulder extensor.
 The anterior portion of the deltoid assists with the shoulder extension component of the push-up and becomes increasingly involved as the pressing angle becomes more vertical (decline push-up).
 In a standard push-up, the anterior deltoid is an important secondary mover but does not dominate the movement.